2018 United States federal budget

-The United States federal budget for fiscal year 2018, which ran from October 1, 2017, to September 30, 2018, was named America First: A Budget Blueprint to Make America Great Again.
-It was the first budget proposed by newly elected president Donald Trump, submitted to the 115th Congress on March 16, 2017.
+The United States federal budget for fiscal year 2018, which ran from October 1, 2017, to September 30, 2018, was the first proposed by the Donald Trump administration.
+The proposal was submitted to the 115th Congress on March 16, 2017, under the title America First: A Budget Blueprint to Make America Great Again.

 The government was initially funded through a series of five temporary continuing resolutions.
 The final funding package was passed as an omnibus spending bill, the Consolidated Appropriations Act, 2018, enacted on March 23, 2018.

 Background

 Donald Trump was elected as President of the United States in the November 8, 2016 election, campaigning for the Republican Party on a platform of tax cuts and projects like the Mexican border wall.
 During his campaign, Trump promised to cut federal spending and taxes for individuals and corporations.

 Trump administration budget proposal

 The Trump administration proposed its 2018 budget on February 27, 2017, ahead of his address to Congress, outlining $54 billion in cuts to federal agencies and an increase in defense spending.
 On March 16, 2017, President Trump sent his budget proposal to Congress, remaining largely unchanged from the initial proposal.
 The OMB estimated FY2018 would involve outlays of $4.094 trillion and revenues of $3.654 trillion, a $440 billion deficit.
 The 2018–2027 period planned $48.901T in outlays and $45.751T in revenues, a $3.15T deficit.